This news organization knows from experience that you just never know what you’ll get when deposing Lafayette City Marshal Brian Pope.

 Pope oversees a small office of 23 employees, whose primary duty is to execute orders and mandates of the Lafayette City Court.
 So for some perspective on his salary, consider this: Sheriff Garber (830 employees) makes $159,000 a year.
 Mayor Joel Robideaux (2,100 employees) makes $117,000.
 On a quick search, we could only find only one public official, LUS Director Terry Huval, who makes more than Marshal Pope, thanks to a big boost in his salary shortly before Joey Durel left office.
 Huval now makes $256,000.

 [Editor's Note: This story has been corrected from an earlier version stating that Picard collected less than Pope in city court and garnishment fees.
-We are still trying to determine how much Picard was paid.]
+We are still trying to determine how much Picard was paid.
+The story was also adjusted to reflect that the most recent audit of the marshal's office shows Pope is now making more than $220,000.]